-From Guinness and Baileys to the more unusual Irish Breakfast shot, these are the top Irish drinks you've got to try.
+From Guinness to Baileys, these are the top Irish drinks you've got to try.

-But no matter how much you love St Patrick’s Day, unless you’re Irish yourself, there’s a good chance you’ve not tried all the delectable bevvies that the country has to offer.
-That’s why today, we’re going to be talking about five traditional Irish drinks that you have to try at least once in your lifetime.
-These five concoctions will help you throw a mean party next St Pat’s and will definitely get you on your merry way.
+There’s a chance you may have not tried all the delectable bevvies that Ireland has to offer.
+That’s why today, we’re going to be talking about four traditional Irish drinks that you have to try at least once in your lifetime.
+These concoctions will help you throw your next St. Patrick's Day party and will definitely get you on your merry way.

 Last up, we have Irish cider - specifically, we’re talking about brands like Bulmer’s and Magner’s.
 These light, fruity drinks are perfect on a balmy summer afternoon.
 There’s nothing quite like a cold Irish cider to wash down your barbeque food.
-In the winter, these beverages are swapped out for a different kind of Irish cider - a hot, spiced cider that makes the perfect pick me up to get you through the gloomy winter nights.
+In the winter, these beverages are swapped out for a different kind of Irish cider - a hot, spiced cider that makes the perfect warm comfort to get you through the gloomy winter nights.

 What's your favorite Irish drink?
-Let me know in the comment section or on social media.
+Let me know in the comment section below.